Mathu Vadalara 2: Plot

 Tejaswi Thota, a voyeur and blackmailer, evades police after years of secretly recording women and extorting them.
 He disappears, believed to be operating under a new identity.
 Meanwhile, jobless friends Babu and Yesu join a police task force (Note: following the events of Mathu Vadalara (2019).) the H.E.
 (High Emergency) Team, through bribery, gaining some recognition but secretly skimming ransom money.

 During a night out, Babu and Yesu encounter Akash, whom they suspect is Tejaswi, but lack evidence.
 The next day, they take on a ransom case for Damini, a wealthy magistrate, whose daughter, Riya, has allegedly been kidnapped.
 They plan to pocket the ransom, but the kidnapper escapes with the money and Riya remains missing.
 Damini threatens to report them if they fail to rescue her daughter within a day.
 Later, they receive another ransom demand for Riya, leading them to confront Akash at a lodge, where he is mysteriously shot by an unknown assailant.
 Babu and Yesu evade suspicion by manipulating the crime scene.

 The following day, they realize they were deceived by a fake Damini, and the real Damini reports her daughter missing.
 Soon, H.E.
 Team receives a video implicating Babu and Yesu in Akash's murder.
 They attempt to flee but find Riya's corpse in their car.
 As they investigate, they learn that a stuntman, Ranjith, staged the kidnapping scene under Akash's orders.
 Their colleague, Nidhi, believes in their innocence and helps them uncover clues, linking the case to hidden cameras and a bracelet belonging to Yuva, a famous actor.

 When they confront Yuva, he admits to accidentally killing Riya, who was under the influence of a new drug 'Slave' provided by Akash, who used his club to exploit women.
 Akash had orchestrated the kidnapping to frame Babu and Yesu, but the plan failed when they entered the wrong room.
-Yuva reveals that Akash was indeed Tejaswi, running a blackmail operation against his club’s patrons.
+Yuva reveals that Akash was indeed Tejaswi, running a blackmail operation against his club's patrons.

 Suspecting further betrayal, Yesu notices a missing bullet from his gun, suspecting tampering by a colleague.
 Reviewing security footage, they discover that Saxena, a fellow H.E.
 Team member, shot Akash.
 Saxena is killed in a subsequent standoff, but Babu deduces that team leader Deepa is the mastermind.
 Deepa confesses, revealing she sought revenge on Akash, who killed her husband during a failed arrest and exploited her daughter, blackmailing her.
 With this confession, Babu and Yesu are cleared.

 In the post-credits scenes, Yuva confesses and takes the fall for all the events that have happened under the influence of Slave, and a mysterious figure puts Babu and Yesu to sleep, revealing himself to be Abhi.

 Production

 Following the success of Mathu Vadalara in 2019, a sequel was highly anticipated.
-Director Ritesh Rana, known for his unique comedic style and heavy use of meme culture, returned to helm the sequel.
+Ritesh Rana returned to helm the sequel.
 The production of the film was handled by Clap Entertainment in collaboration with Mythri Movie Makers, with Chiranjeevi 'Cherry' Pedamallu and Hemalatha Pedamallu as producers.